For an Ecological Tourism!

 If, and it is a big if, we consider human civilization as a path of progress in all fronts, and not just in Technology, then it follows that progress is possible, but it takes a lot of time.
 Although it usually starts with one or a few persons, it has to involve the many!
 Thus there is a need for persistence and collaboration, and optimism: as they say, if we are not failing often, it just means we are not really trying!
 Just think of the long line of failures, trials, errors and successes that took us from trees to caves to mega-cities and, possibly, if our inner ape (or Elon) does not mess this up, to the stars.
 On the other hand, if this is "as good as it gets", if human civilization does not represent real "progress" across some real or imaginary axis, just a constant, largely meaningless and often negative, change of circumstances on the surface of a lonely planet it still makes sense to prevent these circumstances from getting worse for us, as individuals and as societies.

-Our modern "problems" and "solutions" go all the way back to the dawn of the Anthropocene, to the first agricultural societies where accumulation, surplus, debt, money, markets and human-made pollution first emerged and have since been inextricably linked to the basis of human civilization.
+Our modern "problems" and "solutions" go all the way back to the dawn of the Anthropocene, to the first agricultural societies where accumulation, surplus, debt, money, markets and human-made pollution (scientists have detected very early pollution from the 5th C. BCE Athenian - very democratic - silver mine smelters in the Arctic ice!) first emerged and have since been inextricably linked to the basis of human civilization.
 We, however, cannot go back to an agrarian civilization or even further back.
 It is not realistic for 8 billion people to retreat back to the countryside, the forests and to a nomadic-mode of survival - nor should they, in the first place, as cities can be the most eco-friendly environments, saving space and resources.
 Doom and gloom and guilt, about the current state of Tourism, the Climate, the Environment and the World does not lead anywhere unless it is accompanied with constructive, concrete, individual and collective action.
 The key culprits and beneficiaries of the current state of affairs have names and addresses and loopholes (e.g. tax havens) that prevent a level playing field (= equal rights, obligations & opportunities for all) with practical, clear, progressive laws.
 Our collective technological achievements if properly utilized/managed/divided could already guarantee the well-being of everyone on the planet.
 The pandemic clearly indicated that "There Is An Alternative" (in fact there are many alternatives) to the dated, neoliberal recipes of the 1980s, but what is less clear is to what extent and in what respects the alternative is 'better'.

 "Countries should not be judged by the words written in their constitutions but by their annual budgets" - Noam Chomsky

 National budgets of powers big and small, still favour militarization and environmental destruction, among others.
 This is no accident of course, as the military-industrial-extractive complex has a chokehold on many governments and political parties of powerful countries, let alone weaker ones.
-We need to somehow loosen this chokehold, it can be done peacefully and legally, and divert these trillions to peaceful, environmental and healthy activities and social services for all.
+We need to loosen this chokehold, and divert these trillions to peaceful, environmental and health activities and social services for all.

 Pyotr Alexeyevich KropotkinPyotr Alexeyevich Kropotkin"All things are for all.
 Here is an immense stock of tools and implements; here are all those iron slaves which we call machines, which saw and plane, spin and weave for us, unmaking and remaking, working up raw matter to produce the marvels of our time.
 But nobody has the right to seize a single one of these machines and say, "This is mine; if you want to use it you must pay me a tax on each of your products," any more than the feudal lord of medieval times had the right to say to the peasant, "This hill, this meadow belong to me, and you must pay me a tax on every sheaf of corn you reap, on every rick you build."
 All is for all!
 If the man and the woman bear their fair share of work, they have a right to their fair share of all that is produced by all, and that share is enough to secure them well-being.
 No more of such vague formulas as "The Right to work," or "To each the whole result of his labour."
 What we proclaim is THE RIGHT TO WELL-BEING: WELL-BEING FOR ALL!"